Ixe1/code-scanner-server/README.md

     ```
     This starts the server with the Node.js inspector attached and provides a URL to connect debugging tools (like Chrome DevTools).

+## Acknowledgments

+This project was significantly developed with the assistance of AI, primarily using Google's Gemini 2.5 Pro model accessed via the Roo Code extension for Visual Studio Code.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.